Center for Student Progress

 - Classroom technology support

-- Wired and Wireless networking and security
+- Wired and wireless networking and security

-- Telephony technology support (desktop and cellular)
+- Telephone technology support (desktop and cellular)

-- Data Center Operations
+- Data Center infrastructure support

 - Website technology support

 - Academic technology support with a focus on multimedia classrooms

 More than 5,000 online technology devices, including personal computers, printers, and multimedia systems are located on campus.
 Personal computers are available on campus for instruction and research.
 Currently, multiple Computer Labs exist within each of the academic and campus recreational buildings on campus.
 Selected classrooms are equipped to facilitate broadcast quality, full-motion video distribution, and distance-learning opportunities.
 The YSU Network provides faculty, staff, and students the opportunity to access networks and current-generation computer hardware and software via a high-speed state-of-the-art network infrastructure.
 A Virtual Private Network (VPN) is provided for secure remote access to campus.
 A campus-wide wireless network provides mobility for students and employees.
 AT&T Wi-Fi services are also available for visitors.